 A short-term rental (or vacation rental) is the renting out of your residence, rooms in your residence or an accessory unit (granny flat).
 Short-term rentals are for a period of 30 consecutive calendar days or less.
 Such rentals have become a popular option for visitors, and the City has regulations in place to ensure the needs of everyone in the community are balanced.

-The Transient Occupancy Tax, sometimes called a "hotel tax," requires that any person or business engaged in the renting of any number of rooms for lodging, dwelling, or sleeping purposes, must collect, report and remit this tax to the City on any guest rentals.
+The Transient Occupancy Tax, sometimes called a "hotel tax," requires that any person or business engaged in the renting of any number of rooms for lodging, dwelling, or sleeping purposes, must collect, report and pay this tax to the City on any guest rentals.

 The Transient Occupancy Tax rate for the City of Sunnyvale is 12.5%.